MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-365-services-connectivity.md

 ### Basic authentication with Exchange Online

-There are some changes planned related to the use Basic Authentication with Exchange Online.
+There are some changes planned related to the use of Basic Authentication with Exchange Online.
 For more information, see [Basic Authentication and Exchange Online – April 2020 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508).

 ## Additional information about connectivity to Office 365 services